 A Christmas Carol has been adapted as a film so many times, it seems almost impossible to count.
 Everyone has a few of them they like more than the others.
 Here are three of my favorites:

-Okay, I like this film a lot but honestly I think this version had some major flaws.
+Okay, honestly I think this version had some major flaws.
 Firstly, Michael Caine was a terrible casting choice for the role of Scrooge, as he was obviously not taking his part seriously.
 Sure, it’s a comedy.
 But there is such a thing as completely straight-faced comedy.
 Also, he didn’t have the voice to be in a musical.
 Secondly, the mise en scene ignored several key personality traits of the protagonist.
 Scrooge, in both the book and in older film adaptations, was supposed to be so cheap that he neglected his nutrition, didn’t use the lamps in his house, and wore shabbier clothes than he could afford.
-Everything is too new and pretty in this film by comparison.

 Enough nit-picking.
 What I like about this version is, of course, the humorous muppet performances – especially Dave Goelz and Steve Whitmire’s performances as Gonzo and Rizzo.
 Actually, though, all the muppet performances were great.
 I think this was also the last good muppet movie.
 That’s just my opinion, however.

 For just a 26 minute runtime, this Disney cartoon version does a surprisingly good job of telling the story.
 I haven’t seen it since I was a kid, but I remember liking it pretty well at the time.